 Unrivalled customer support?
 2TB of storage per account?
 Data held in EU?
 It's the sort of stuff we think you should be able to take for granted, but which you won't necessarily get from our competitors.find out more

-Which business goals are you aiming to tackle?
+Which business goals are you aiming to tackle with your CRM?

 Your business goals will depend on the nature of your business.
 These goals might include aiming to increase market share, prevent customer attrition, reduce the number of product returns, improve customer satisfaction, increase the size of your workforce, or gain more extensive market recognition.
 Some of those goals are linked, and may be the result of achieving a prior goal.
-But what you need to do is assess which of those goals you want to reach with the help of your CRM solution.
+But you will need to assess which of those goals you want to reach with your CRM solution.

-You’ll be able to store the reasons for losing clients within your CRM system, so historically, you can look back at your data to spot patterns of customers leaving you.
+You’ll be able to store the reasons for losing clients within your CRM system.
+This way, you can look back at your data to spot patterns of customers leaving you.

 Do we have what it takes?

 We don't restrict which features you have access to in OpenCRM based on how many users you have.
 You get everything right out of the box.
 Click to find out if we've got the features you need.find out more